Inpatient Rehabilitation Program

 • The average age of our patients is similar to other pediatric rehabilitation programs around the country.
 It also tells us if the population of patients we serve is changing so we can meet their needs.

 • We serve a broad range of children.
-Taken together, the average age of our patients and the specific age group numbers reflect Phoenix Children’s diversity of care and capabilities.
+The average age of our patients and the data for specific age groups helps demonstrate Phoenix Children’s diversity of care and capabilities.
 We understand and serve the rehabilitative needs of all children and adolescents, regardless of age.

 Number of Patients by Age Group